Early Life and Education of Lady Gaga: A Complete Timeline

 In February 2015, Lady Gaga became engaged to Taylor Kinney.

-In June 2016, Lady Gaga participated in a vigil in Los Angeles for the victims of the Pulse nightclub attack in Orlando, reading the names of the 49 people killed and giving a speech.
+In June 2016, Lady Gaga attended a vigil in Los Angeles for the victims of the Pulse nightclub attack in Orlando, reading the names of the 49 people killed and giving a speech.
+She also appeared in Human Rights Campaign's tribute video.

-On the 2018 World Kindness Day, Lady Gaga partnered with the Born This Way Foundation to bring food and relief to a Red Cross shelter for people who have been forced to evacuate homes due to the California wildfires.
+In 2018, on World Kindness Day, Lady Gaga partnered with the World Kindness Day Foundation to provide food and relief to a Red Cross shelter for those displaced by the California wildfires.
+The foundation also collaborated with Starbucks and SoulCycle to thank California firefighters.

-In March 2019, Lady Gaga penned a letter to supporters of the Born This Way Foundation, announcing the launch of a new pilot program for a teen mental health first aid project with the National Council for Behavioral Health.
+In March 2019, Lady Gaga announced the launch of a new pilot program for a teen mental health first aid project with the National Council for Behavioral Health, in a letter to supporters of the Born This Way Foundation.
+She also shared her personal struggles with mental health, and how support saved her life.

 February 2021: Dog Walker Shooting and Dog Theft

-In February 2021, Lady Gaga's dog walker, Ryan Fischer, was shot in Hollywood and hospitalized, and two of her French Bulldogs, Koji and Gustav, were stolen.
-A third dog, Miss Asia, escaped but was later recovered.
+In February 2021, Lady Gaga's dog walker, Ryan Fischer, was shot in Hollywood, and two of her French Bulldogs, Koji and Gustav, were stolen.

-In December 2022, James Howard Jackson, the man who shot Lady Gaga's dog walker in February 2021, was sentenced to 21 years in prison.
+In December 2022, James Howard Jackson, the man who shot Lady Gaga's dog walker Ryan Fischer, was sentenced to 21 years in prison.

 April 2024: Engagement to Michael Polansky

-In April 2024, Lady Gaga became engaged to venture capitalist Michael Polansky, four years after they began dating.
+In April 2024, Lady Gaga became engaged to venture capitalist Michael Polansky.

 In 2025, Lady Gaga stated that her male alter ego, Jo Calderone, was "no longer with us".